Honda Odyssey (North America): Development

 The Odyssey was engineered by Kunimichi Odagaki, then a chief engineer at the Honda's Research and Development Center, along with a team of 20 members — in the wake of Japan's recession of the early 1990s and the possibility of a 25-percent tariffs if the minivans were imported to the U.S. as light trucks.
 In the course of developing the Odyssey, it became paramount to circumvent these obstacles and conceive a feasible interior package that could use existing manufacturing facilities with minimal investment.

 Odagaki traveled to the U.S. in September 1990 with a small sub-team to conduct a review of the U.S. minivan market.
 At the project's inception, the team was considering variations for the project from 4-cylinder to V6 alternatives, when the project was canceled.

 Odagaki continued working with an "underground" team, using as its design credo the concept of a "personal jet" — which in turn led to the car's original PJ concept code-name.
 Odagaki conceived the idea of the third-row seat folding into a floor compartment, and he worked with his team to include a "center aisle."
 The team determined a minimum interior height of 1.2 meters to retain the aisle and favored a design with a low floor — to provide ease of passenger entry and exit, easy garage-ability, low roof-loading height, as well as enhanced productivity on the assembly line.

 The team worked to convince management of the project's viability, using extensive illustrations, a one-quarter scale model and a full-size foam model.
 By April 1991, Odagaki won permission to develop a prototype.

 After bringing the right-hand drive prototype to the U.S., Odagaki won the support of American Honda.
 Production was officially launched on October 20, 1994 — the first Honda model in to be released at the same time through Honda's three Japanese distribution channels (Primo, Clio, Verno), marketing the Odyssey through the three channels under the same name.

-In addition to being named after the epic, it also shares its name with a series of Honda ATVs, the re-using of Honda Motorcycle trademarks being a common way of naming new cars.
+In addition to being named after the epic, it also shares its name with a series of Honda ATVs, the reusing of Honda Motorcycle trademarks being a common way of naming new cars.
 The Odyssey name was previously considered for a new SUV, but the focus group found the journey themed name puzzling and was named the Honda Passport instead.

 At its debut, the Odyssey won the Japan Car of the Year Award (Special Category) and the RJC New Car of the Year Award.
 By September 1997, the Odyssey had sold more than 300,000 units, becoming Honda's fastest-selling new car and breaking the Civic's record.